‘Created, Changeable, and Yet Acausal?’ Proceedings of the Aristotelian Society (2019). Available here.

 PhD: Movers and Makers

-When we act intentionally, changes and states of the world come about, and they come about as a result of our intentional actions.
-We bear a particular kind of responsibility for those changes and states that come about as a result of our intentional actions, which I call agential responsibility.
-But what more can be said about what it is to be agentially responsible for a change or states of the world?
-That is the question that this thesis addresses.
+When we act intentionally, changes and states in the world come about, and they come about as a result of our intentional actions.
+We bear a particular kind of responsibility for those changes and states, which I call agential responsibility.
+What more can be said about what it is to be agentially responsible for some change or state?
 It is argued here that, contrary to a wide variety of contemporary views, it is not an essential part of what it is to be agentially responsible for a change or state that the agent causes that change or state.
-It is put forward that agential responsibility is a primitive form of responsibility, not to be accounted for in terms of causal responsibility.
+It is put forward that agential responsibility is a primitive form of responsibility, not to be accounted for fully in terms of causal responsibility.
+Agential responsibility is fully accounted for only in terms of explanation — which may include non-causal explanation — by intentional action.